-Figure 1: Mackinder's 'Heartland'
+44 Figure1 : Mackinder's' Heartland'

-The specific term was conceived in order to describe vast land masses of Europe and Asia (Eurasia), which are protected from the glaciers of the Arctic North.
-One of their most significant characteristic is that they have easy access to the sea and overlook canals and important straits (maritime traffic chokepoints).
-Subsequently, he suggested that if a state (or a confederation/bloc of states) manages to control that specific area (continental power) the way to world domination is open.
-History testifies that two great powers have attempted to dominate over aforementioned geographical area: Russia Germany.
-According to Mackinder, Russia, already very close to the epicenter (heart) of three different continents (Europe-Asia3 and Africa) is covering many prerequisites; in case it expands its sphere of influence to the 'warm' coasts of Eurasia (Petersen, 2008: 59), then the combination of its huge resources and free access to major trade routes will make the prospective of a global empire visible4.
-Central European territories, as well as the countries around the Baltic and the Black Sea constitute a very vital region, which offers the possibility to the continental power that has control over them to both avert every inimical action coming from the sea and to profit by all the routes of land transport (i.e. rail) in a way that surpasses all the competitive advantages that maritime transport offers.
-Indeed, Mackinder's best-known saying is the following: 'The the greatest theoretician on maritime power.
-According to his dogma, no country can be regarded as a global power if its navy is not potent and sufficient enough to one that governs Eastern Europe prevails over the over the Global Island.
-The one that governs the Global
+The specific term was conceived in order to describe vast land masses of Europe and Asia (Eurasia), which 45 are protected from the glaciers of the Arctic North.
+One of their most significant characteristic is that they have 46 47 easy access to the sea and overlook canals and important straits (maritime traffic chokepoints).
+Subsequently, he suggested that if a state (or a confederation/bloc of states) manages to control that specific area (continental 48 power) the way to world domination is open.
+History testifies that two great powers have attempted to dominate 49 over the aforementioned geographical area: Russia and Germany.
+According to Mackinder, Russia, already 50 very close to the epicenter (heart) of three different continents (Europe-Asia 3 and Africa) is covering many 51 prerequisites; in case it expands its sphere of influence to the 'warm' coasts of Eurasia ??Petersen, 2008: 59), 52 then the combination of its huge resources and free access to major trade routes will make the prospective of a 53 global empire visible 4.
+Central European territories, as well as the countries around the Baltic and the Black 54 Sea constitute a very vital region, which offers the possibility to the continental power that has control over them 55 to both avert every inimical action coming from the sea and to profit by all the routes of land transport (i.e. 56 rail) in a way that surpasses all the competitive advantages that maritime transport offers.
+Indeed, Mackinder's 57 best-known saying is the following: 'The 3 A certain number of geopolitical analysts hold the opinion that 58 a substantial distinction between the continents of Europe and Asia does not exist and that these continents 59 60 should be regarded as an indivisible entity under the name Eurasia.
+4 A certain number of geopolitical analysts 61 hold the opinion that a substantial distinction between the continents of Europe and Asia does not exist and that 62 these continents should be regarded as an indivisible entity under the name Eurasia. one that governs Eastern Europe prevails over the Heartland.
+The one that governs the Heartland prevails over the Global Island.
+The one 63 that governs the Global Island prevails upon the globe' ??
+Mackinder, 1962: 150), ??
+Chaliand and Rageau, 1985: 64 20-25).
+65